Ryūgū-jō: Passage of time

 Whether in the ancient (Nara Period), feudal period or standard modern versions of Urashima, he believes he has spent 3 years at the otherworld or Dragon Palace, but more than 300 years had elapsed in the ancient and standard modern versions (700 years in the feudal period versions).
 The Mizukagami (1195) gives a more precise reckoning; Urashima supposedly returned in the 2nd year of Tenchō (825 AD), 347 years later.
 This matches the claim in Nihon shoki that he disappeared in the year of Yuraku 22, conventionally assigned the year 478.
 But it also means he did not come back until a century after the Nihon shoki was written.

 Hoderi and Hoori

-In the mythology concerning the two princes Hoderi ("Fire Flash") and Hoori ("Fire Fade") in the Kojiki, the latter younger brother adventures to the Sea God's palace and emerges triumphant, and sires the line of emperors.
+In the mythology concerning the two princes Hoderi ("Fire Flash") and Hoori ("Fire Fade") in the Kojiki, the latter younger brother ventures to the Sea God's palace and emerges triumphant, and sires the line of emperors.
 The story has been often retold as fairytale, e.g. as "The Princes Fire-flash & Fire-fade".

 The Sea-God's palace, a "palace built like fishes' scales", is interpreted to be a metaphor for a silver-colored structure.